 Table 6-3 lists the sidings contemplated between Henderson and Raleigh.
-The numerous curves south of Wake Forest17 present particular operational and engineering difficulties and are evaluated below as a group.
+The numerous curves south of Wake Forest present particular operational and engineering difficulties and are evaluated below as a group.

-17 Note that the community of Wake Forest that is situated on the S Line is not the site of Wake Forest University, which is in Winston-Salem.
+&lt;sup>17 Note that the community of Wake Forest that is situated on the S Line is not the site of Wake Forest University, which is in Winston-Salem.
+Table 6-3: Track Additions Contemplated Between Henderson and Raleigh

-Location MP Track Addition S120- S123.7 Kittrell Siding.
-Now abandoned, the formerly-signaled siding at Kittrell (MP S121.9-S123.5) would be reinstalled and extended in both directions.
-The siding would enable CSXT local freight train F735 to work clear of the main track at Gill.
-S133.7- S138.0 S133.7-Youngville Siding.
+Location MP Track Addition S120- S123.7Kittrell Siding.
+Now abandoned, the formerly-signaled siding at Kittrell (MP S121.9- would be reinstalled and extended in both directions.
+The siding would enable CSXT to train F735 to work clear of the main track at Gill.
+S133.7- S138.0 Youngville Siding.
 The abandoned, once-signaled siding at Franklinton (MP S129-S130.5) is only 5.3 miles south of Kittrell and would not be reinstalled.
-Instead, an active, non-signaled S147.6- S153.9Neuse Siding.
-The north end of a former double-track segment, now removed, was at S147.6).
+Instead, an active, non-signaled siding at Youngsville (MP S135.3 to MP 136.6) would be upgraded as the next siding location south of Kittrell.
+S147.6- S153.9 Neuse Siding.
+The north end of a former double-track segment, now removed, was at Neuse (MP S147.6).
 The double track extended for over six miles to MP S153.9 at Crabtree.
 It is contemplated that this double track would be rebuilt.
 8155.2- 8157.1 Edgeton to Southern Junction.
 The single track between Crabtree and Edgeton on the S Line north of Raleigh Yard would remain because a major bridge over Crabtree Creek can accommodate only a single-track.
 However, approximately two miles of double track would be restored, between a point south of the Edgeton curve (at MP S155.2)) and Southern Junction (MP S157.1).
 The restoration of this double-track would be essential to provide for efficient train movements throughout Raleigh.